-To retrieve information from a Twitter stream
+To retrieve information from a filtered stream

-- 1. Before creating a fetch task, configure OAuth authentication by following the procedure described in Configure OAuth Authentication, on the previous page. - 2.
-Stop the connector. - 3.
-Open the connector's configuration file in a text editor. - 4.
-In the [Ingestion] section of the configuration file, set the IngestBatchSize parameter:

-IngestBatchSize The number of documents to send to the ingestion server in each batch.
+- 1. Stop the connector. - 2.
+Open the connector's configuration file in a text editor. - 3.
+In the [Ingestion] section of the configuration file, set the IngestBatchSize parameter: - IngestBatchSize The number of documents to send to the ingestion server in each batch.
 If you are processing large numbers of streamed tweets and sending the information to CFS, Micro Focus recommends setting this parameter to 500 or greater.
-The Twitter Connector sends metadata-only documents to CFS, and CFS can process large batches more efficiently than small batches.

-5. In the [FetchTasks] section of the configuration file, specify the number of fetch tasks using the Number parameter.
+The Twitter Connector sends metadata-only documents to CFS, and CFS can process large batches more efficiently than small batches. - 4.
+In the [FetchTasks] section of the configuration file, specify the number of fetch tasks using the Number parameter.
 If you are configuring the first fetch task, type Number=1.
 If one or more fetch tasks have already been configured, increase the value of the Number parameter by one (1).
 Below the Number parameter, specify the names of the fetch tasks, starting from zero (0).
 For example: